learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 It is recommended to include this module in all programs, since it includes frequently used functions such as deleting and approving classes that are used by other program modules.
 Functions include:

 * "Manage class" page, which is accessible from the list of classes on the program dashboard.
 This page provides fine control over scheduling and co-teachers and allows you to open/close individual sections.
-It also lets you cancel a class and e-mail the students.
+It also lets you cancel a class and email the students.
-* Reviewing (e.g. approving) classes, which can be done via a link in the class creation/editing e-mails.
+* Reviewing (e.g. approving) classes, which can be done via a link in the class creation/editing emails.
 * Bulk approval of classes by typing in their IDs.

 AdminCore (AdminCore)